Tsum Valley Trek

 Day 06: Laprak - Khorla Benshi (975m)

 We traverse Laprak's maze of village paths and reach the Jyabru Khola.
 After crossing a suspension bridge, we ascend steeply and pass terraced fields of pink sorghum.
 The narrow trail, often obscured, winds around hillsides and leads us to a small chorten below the village of Singla.
-From here, the hike becomes easier and we are treated to views of the Kutang and Sringi Himal to the north.
+From here, the hike becomes more accessible, and we are treated to views of the Kutang Himal and Sringi Himal to the north.
 Our path continues through more terraced fields and papaya trees, through the Gurung village of Khorla, before winding down to Khorlebeshi on the Budhi Gandaki River.
 Take caution on the rocky steps before the long suspension bridge to Khorlabeshi.
-Be mindful of local women weaving straw mats in the village.
+Be mindful of the local women weaving straw mats in the village.
 In the evening, we may receive a visit from the village's cultural ambassadors and experience another performance.

 Day 07: Khorlabenshi - Jagat (1,370m)